-The first tea room in American opened at Marshall Field's in Chicago in 1890, although Wannamaker's in Philadelphia insists its Crystal Tea Room was first.
+The first tea room in America opened at Marshall Field's in Chicago in 1890, although Wannamaker's in Philadelphia insists its Crystal Tea Room was first.
 In the 19th century, ladies shopping downtown returned home for lunch; having lunch at a downtown restaurant unescorted by a gentleman was not considered ladylike.
-But after a Marshall Field's clerk shared her lunch (a chicken pot pie) with a tired shopper, Field's hit on the idea of opening a department store tea room so that women shoppers would not feel the need to make two trips to complete their shopping.
+But after a Marshall Field's clerk shared her lunch (a chicken pot pie) with a tired shopper, Field's hit on the idea of opening a department store tea room so that women shoppers wouldn't feel the need to make two trips to complete their shopping.

 In the first half of the twentieth century, department store restaurants were some of the best places in town to eat.
 They often did their own baking and made desserts from scratch.
 They whipped up mayonnaise and produced their own potato chips.
 Dishes popular through the decades included chicken pot pies, tomatoes stuffed with chicken salad, club sandwiches and frozen fruit salads.